Do you believe you have the power to influence how your lifestyle affects your health and longevity?

 Do you put everything down to your genes or your age?

 Well, the answer is that you CAN influence your health, your surroundings and how long you live.
-There is one person who can make you happy, healthy, energised and well and that is YOU-good news is it not, knowing you can control this?
+There is one person who can make you happy, healthy, energised and well and that is YOU.
+In Ayurveda, longevity plays a major role in how you live your life NOW.

-Firstly, let me absolve a myth to get things moving for you.
-80% of all chronic conditions are believed to be directly related to lifestyle factors and only 20% down to genes.
-This means you can influence if you get ill or how quickly you recover from an illness.
+According to Ayurveda, 80% of all chronic conditions are believed to be directly related to lifestyle factors and a large majority of disease begins in the gut.
+So, only around 20% is down to genes.
+This means you can influence whether you get ill and how quickly you recover from an illness.
 That is a staggering and exciting thought when I hear so many people tell me “I inherited this from my mother or father or ‘it’s in the family’.
 Your genes and your brain CAN be changed.
 This is known in the science world as epigenetics and neuroplasticity, which shows that external factors can change genes on or off, up or down and low cognition and brain function can be improved.

 - Type 2 Diabetes

 Another of the popular excuses I hear for people not making the changes they want to is ‘not enough time’.
 What is time anyway?
 Time belongs to us and what we choose to do with it is in our control.
 We do not work 24 hours 7 days a week, we do not sleep 24 hours 7 days a week.

 The fair and true fact of that is we all have varying jobs, priorities and finances but everyone has the same amount time in their purse.
 You could call time ‘your pocket money’.
 You are given the same amount as the next person each week and how you spend it is up to you.
 Obviously, some people just have a bit more spare time than others but if you want to make changes to feel better about something you CAN devote some time to it.